-- Adjust video output timing for any channel. - Set up how the video input frame buffers handle synchronous or asynchronous feeds. - Change the video standard for the system. - Change the video input/outputs used by a channel. - Change the compression settings for a channel. - Select the video still-play mode - View the status of the video input signal for a channel. - Set up timecode burn-in and text overlay on the optional video monitor board.
+- Adjust video output timing for any channel. - Change the video standard for the system. - Specify the compression type for each video codec - Change the video input/outputs used by a channel. - Change the compression settings for a channel. - Select the video still-play mode - View the status of the video input signal for a channel. - Set up timecode burn-in and text overlay on the optional video monitor board.